Find a Research Opportunity

 - Check the postings in the OUR Database of Research Opportunities

 - Look for an opportunity with a local business

 Many students have difficulty knowing what to say when they reach out to a faculty member or research advisor for the first time.
-Each situation is different, but our tips for writing a contact email can help.
+Each situation is different, but our tips for writing an email can help.